 Now on to the backup(s).
 I am going to base this as if you have plenty of space and that you do not have any malware on your system now.
 I will try to give the same info for both XP or Vista.
 Very few programs can just simply be transferred so those will have to be reinstalled separately, and you will want to make note of any serial numbers you need and settings you have changed, for example your email.

-1. Backup the entire Documents and Settings for XP and Users for Vista - I always get this and not just the current user files just in case.
+1. Backup the entire Documents and Settings for XP and Users for Vista and higher - I always get this and not just the current user files just in case.
 This will get all of your documents, downloads, music etc..
 Also your Outlook .pst file(s), Firefox profiles, and many other settings.
 2. You may have some programs that have saved data in their own program folders instead of a folder or file in the "My Documents" or "Users" folders.
 You will have to determine where the data lives.
 Just to be on the safe side I would backup the program folders of anything to do with money such as TaxCut, Turbo Tax, Money, or Quicken, and any of the family tree type of programs.
 All of these programs, if they are current versions, save their data the "right" way but if you are using an old enough version or have upgraded for years, Quicken is one that may have saved the data in the program folder.
 If you have the space you can simply back it all up, and sort it out later.
 3. Any folders or files you may have saved in "C:" or whatever root directory Windows is installed on.
 4. Use a free program called Double Driver to backup the drivers you are using now.
 This is not a fool-proof way to get your hardware working again after the clean install, but it will probably get most of what you want.
 5. Use Belarc Advisor to get a lot of the info about your system and print it out.
 This will get you a lot of your serial numbers and info about your hardware.

 When backing up using Cobian Backup, you will see the log file having some errors about not being able to backup some files.
 There are going to be some that are "in use" and not able to backup, but I have not seen any that were needed later.
 Usually they are files like NTUser.dat and other NT files.
 These are reinstalled by default by Windows.
 You will want to scan the logs to double check to see if there is anything that would not copy and that you really do want.
 If there are some, make sure you do not have them open, in fact make sure you have as few items open as possible.